RachWalm/dog-api/README.md

 Therefore, the priorities were going to be that it was essential to do user_profile, dog_profile, posts, comments and request_form (user would be set up as part of registration functionality and not by part of this development).

 Time dependent would be then favourite and then emoji.
 With looking at allowing an adopter to post on their dogs timeline as a final functionality that would probably have to be a future development.

+Most of the posts app and comments app will be very similar to the walkthrough provided by Code Institute as part of this course of study [git hub for walkthrough](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106).
+I therefore credit those apps for this code is substantially based on the code institute course work.
+There are some slight changes.
+The user profile does not feature an image of the person (about the dogs not the people) as part of the user profile and the identification of the person posting or commenting on the posts is their first name not their username - so it has been adapted to allow for these changes.
+As the code provided does more or less exactly as required it is wasteful to redo coding that is already available and effective.

+The favourite relationship was derived from the following app in the walkthrough [git hub for walkthrough](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106).
+User to dog profile link instead of user to user.

 #### Final implemented diagram